 |Operating Practice.
 This page by ON4WW is a must read guide for all new and old operators.
 It contains hints, tips and tricks for newcomers as well as old-timers.
 Additionally there are VHF/UHF operational matters, DX cluster ethics, cops, conflict situations, and more.|

-QTH Locator to Map.
-Type in any QTH locator to view the location on Google maps.
+Locator to map.
+Type in any locator to view the location on Google maps.
 You can zoom in or out as you please.

-Map to QTH locator.
-You can convert any location into QTH locator simply by finding the QTH on the map and clicking on it.
-The QTH locator is now displayed together with the grid square.
+Map to locator.
+You can convert any location into a locator by locating the QTH on the map and clicking on it.
+The locator is now displayed together with the grid square.